Black Cartoon Characters: Icons, History, and Impact

 Valerie Gray (Danny Phantom)

-Adult Animation & Anime
+Black Characters in Adult Animation and Anime

 Huey Freeman (The Boondocks)